Warming Winter Salad With Crunchy Chickpeas

 1/4 tsp salt

--place in oven for 30 minutes, than remove and add the spices and leave on baking sheet. until the chickpeas cool
+-Place in oven for 30 minutes, then remove and add the spices

 Previous